Town Council, Committees & Boards

 • |

-The Town of White City conducts its business through a committee structure.
-There is one main committee of council: the Committee of the Whole.
-The purpose of the Committee of the Whole (the committee) is the to be the primary forum for policy debate and public input on items within the council’s area of responsibility.
-The committee provides an opportunity for all members of council to participate in discussion and debate that results in final recommendations to council.
-The committee is to consider the financial, risk and operational impact of policies, programs and actions, and to recommend to council the adjustments required to make the best use of the town’s resources.
+Committee of the Whole (the committee) is the main committee of Council.
+It is the primary forum for policy debate and public input on items within Council’s area of responsibility.
+The committee provides an opportunity for all members of Council to participate in discussion and debate.
+The committee considers the financial, risk and operational impact of policies, programs and actions, and recommends to Council the adjustments required to make the best use of the Town’s resources.
+After considering information from Town staff and advisory groups, the Committee of the Whole prepares a recommended action.
+This recommendation is then sent to the full Council for an official decision at a regular or special Council meeting.

 Committee Of The Whole

-The committee is established to review and make recommendations to council for all reports coming from municipal departments:
+The committee is established to review and make recommendations to Council for all reports coming from municipal departments:

 (1) Business Operations;